taneron/GlobaLeaks/documentation/roadmap/index.rst

 ----------
 The roadmap is designed to minimize unnecessary disruptions while ensuring users receive timely and meaningful updates.
 This approach provides several key benefits:

-- **Enhanced Stability:** A structured release cycle minimizes disruptions and allows for thorough testing;
+- Enhanced Stability: A structured release cycle minimizes disruptions and allows for thorough testing;
-- **Security and Reliability:** Security patches are prioritized and released promptly when necessary;
+- Security and Reliability: Security patches are prioritized and released promptly when necessary;
-- **Community-Driven Development:** Users can engage with the development process through GitHub `Issues <https://github.com/globaleaks/globaleaks-whistleblowing-software/issues>`_ and `Milestones <https://github.com/globaleaks/globaleaks-whistleblowing-software/milestones>`_, contributing to feature prioritization;
+- Community-Driven Development: Users can engage with the development process through GitHub `Issues <https://github.com/globaleaks/globaleaks-whistleblowing-software/issues>`_ and `Milestones <https://github.com/globaleaks/globaleaks-whistleblowing-software/milestones>`_, contributing to feature prioritization;
-- **Predictability and Planning:** Organizations relying on GlobaLeaks have a clear upgrade path and better preparation for new releases.
+- Predictability and Planning: Organizations relying on GlobaLeaks have a clear upgrade path and better preparation for new releases.

 Release Types
 -------------
-**1. Major Releases**
+1. Major Releases:

 - Introduction of new features and significant improvements;
 - Possible breaking changes, with clear migration guidelines;
 - Detailed release notes and upgrade instructions provided.

-**2. Minor Updates**
+2. Minor Updates:

 - Security patches;
 - Small improvements and bug fixes;